CumulusNetworks/docs/content/cumulus-linux-55/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< tabs "TabID532 ">}}
 {{< tab "NVUE Commands ">}}

-You must unset MLAG, the peerlink, and the peerlink VLAN subinterface at the same time with the `nv config apply` command.
+Run the following commands to unset MLAG, and unset the peerlink and the peerlink VLAN subinterface that Cumulus Linux creates automatically.
+You must run the commands at the same time with the `nv config apply` command.

 ```
 cumulus@leaf01:~$ nv unset mlag